The Fagus Committee has decided the most sensible option is not to hold any lectures for the rest of this year.

 In the absence of meetings Mary Payne is producing the Fagus Times to keep you in touch with your garden club.

 This online publication is available to members to view here.
 This is not a replacement for the Fagus newsletters which will be published as usual in January.

 I hope you are all keeping well and I look forward to seeing you when the restriction on meetings are lifted.

-This friendly and thriving gardening group was started in 1993 following a series of horticultural courses given locally by Mary Payne MBE, a much respected and well loved garden expert.
-Such was the enthusiasm stirred up by these sociable and informative weekly gatherings, that several students decided to form a club to enable all garden lovers to meet on a regular basis with like minded people, and be inspired by renowned speakers.
+This friendly and thriving gardening group was started in 1993 following a series of horticultural courses given by locally by Mary Payne MBE, a much respected and well loved garden expert.
+Such was the enthusiasm stirred up by these sociable and informative gatherings, that several students decided to form a club to enable all garden lovers to meet on a regular basis with like minded people, and be inspired by well known speakers.

 This fantastic club is for anybody with an interest in gardening.
 Whether you have a small allotment or acres of beautifully tended gardens and everything in between.
 Come on your own or come with friends everybody is very welcome.
 Full access for people with disabilities.